imagej/imagej.github.io/_pages/scripting/macro.md

 -   add tools to the toolbar
 -   add keyboard shortcuts

-{% include info-box message='Please be aware that there are several other available [scripting](/scripting) languages that are more powerful than macros, too!
-See the sidebar on the right, as well as the [Overcoming limitations](#overcoming-limitations) section below.' %}
+{% include notice icon="info" content="Please be aware that there are several other available [scripting](/scripting) languages that are more powerful than macros, too!
+See the sidebar on the right, as well as the [Overcoming limitations](#overcoming-limitations) section below." %}

 # Variables